 shall not be payable by the Billed Party if the Invoice (or part of it) is subject to a Billing Dispute and the disputed amount is determined to have been incorrectly included in the Invoice.

 The Billing Party shall include a Late Payment Charge in the Invoice for the Billing Period that immediately follows the Billing Period that was the subject of the late payment or in a later Invoice, except where the Invoice (or part of the Invoice) that remains unpaid is subject to a Billing Dispute, in which case the Billing Party shall include the Late Payment Charge in the Invoice for the Billing Period following a resolution that the disputed amount was correctly included in the disputed Invoice.

+In addition to charging a Late Payment Charge in accordance with this Schedule 4 (Billing) or exercising any other rights the Billing Party may have under this Agreement or at law, where the amount of any Invoice in respect of which no Billing Dispute is raised, is outstanding and remains unpaid for more than thirty (30) Calendar Days after the Due Date, the Billing Party reserves the right to take action, upon notice to the Invoiced Party, to recover any such amount as a debt due to the Invoicing Party.

 Overpayment